Shop by Room ➜ Living Room ➜ Couches

 Organic Couches

-Extremely healthy sofas, with a range of totally natural options, especially for their OEKO-TEX or GOTS certified organic fabric upholstery which comes in a ton of healthy options and colors.
+These are also extremely healthy sofas, with a range of natural options, including their OEKO-TEX or GOTS certified organic fabric upholstery.
 All of their organic sectional sofas contain totally organic couch cushions made with GOLS certified latex — they don’t use polyurethane foam at all.
 Frames are solid wood and their springs are handmade, meaning these couches will last generations.
+They’re similar to Ecobalanza but with a wider range of both organic and organic-ish materials.
 Essentially an organic online couch company with a large display of pre-designed couches on their website, many in the organic modern furniture style.
 The ratings below represent their healthiest options.

 Savvy Rest uses only natural materials and is unique for using softer, more plush Talalay latex, which can be nice for a couch (most latex couches use Dunlop latex, which is organic, but firmer).
 Their Talalay is C2C certified, which means it’s made without fillers and meets the highest health standard available.
 They’re an online couch company with one straightforward couch, loveseat, and armchair option.
 They don’t use foam or synthetic fabrics at all— just the latex, organic cotton, and hemp.
 They have the modern organic couch look perfected, and use organic fabrics, water based glues, and solid wood.
 Importantly, their certifications are easily displayed and understandable.